shawnluo/gflags-example/README.md

 The [Bazel](http://bazel.io) build tool uses the information in the WORKSPACE file to download and build the gflags library prior to the example binary.
 To build the example executable target named "foo", run the following command in the top level directory of the gflags example project which contains the WORKSPACE file.
+This will clone the gflags project and build the gflags library prior to the example executable upon first invocation.
+Bazel is caching the build files of the external gflags dependency and will not rebuild gflags when the foo/foo.cc file changes.

 ```
 bazel build \\foo